 Black Muslim Forum’s four departments:

-- Department of Justice: A watchdog reporting on and bringing awareness to injustices against black people worldwide and supporting campaigns concerning the black demographic
+- Justice: A watchdog reporting on and bringing awareness to injustices against black people worldwide and supporting campaigns concerning the black demographic

-- Department of Unity: Fostering unity in the black community and increasing black self esteem through our projects and services
+- Unity: Fostering unity in the black community and increasing black self esteem through our projects and services

-- Department of Welfare: Looking out for other black people through our welfare projects and social support services
+- Welfare: Looking out for other black people through our welfare projects and social support services.

 Black Muslim Forum is inspired by Malcolm X’s thought after his pilgrimage to Mecca, as well as his organisation, the OAAU, founded in 1964.